 - Lean Marketing House: A starting point for creating true iterative marketing cycles based on not only Lean principles but more importantly Customer Value.
 Recommended 1st reading of series.

 - Marketing with PDCA: Targeting what your Customer Values at each stage of the cycle will increase your ability to deliver quicker, more accurately and with better value than your competitor.
-It is a moving target and the principles of Lean and PDCA facilitates the journey to Customer Value.
+It is a moving target and the principles of Lean and PDCA facilitate the journey to Customer Value.

 - Marketing with A3: Enables sales and marketing to use the Lean tool of A3 as a structured approach for their problem solving, strategies and tactics.